Many retired Canadians are staying at home this year, but some have figured out how to make the trip work for them

 CAMROSE, Alta. — Despite COVID-19 and a closed border, Gord Johnsen still flew to Arizona for the winter without the rest of the Canadian snowbirds.

-The warm weather beckoned, but close friends in the community of Gilbert, Arizona, are the real draw.
+The warm weather was a draw, but close friends in the community of Gilbert, Arizona, is the real draw.

 “I have great friends,” said Johnsen, who has travelled to the Phoenix area for 13 years after selling his Oyen, Alta., pharmacy in 2007.